 - A temperature check at the forehead will be required on attendance.

 - All patients are asked to sign a declaration form upon entering our clinic to confirm the above points, prior to being seated.

 Team Members’ Health & Safety

-- Team members must check-in using the QR Code or, alternatively, a pen and paper method is also available
+- All team members must check-in using the QR Code or, alternatively, a pen and paper method is also available

-- Team members must stay home if they are showing any signs of illness, even if mild, and will not return to work until it is deemed safe to do so by their doctor.
+- All team members must stay home if they are showing any signs of illness, even if mild, and will not return to work until it is deemed safe to do so by their doctor.

 - All team members are having their temperature measured at the forehead upon entering the workplace.

 - All team members are required to wear a mask while at the clinic.